ReubenWhibley/cpsat-primer/docs/source/parameters.rst

 - ``SELECT_UPPER_HALF``: branch to the upper half.
 - ``SELECT_MEDIAN_VALUE``: try to assign the median value.

+.. admonition:: **CAVEAT:**

-    **CAVEAT:** In the documentation there is a warning about the completeness of the domain strategy.
+    In the documentation there is a warning about the completeness of the domain strategy.
 I am not sure, if this is just for custom strategies or you have to be careful in general.
 So be warned.